bramley/phplist-plugin-campaigns/README.md

 * the file CampaignsPlugin.php
 * the directory CampaignsPlugin

+## Usage ##

+For guidance on usage see the plugin page within the phplist documentation site <https://resources.phplist.com/plugin/campaigns>

 ## Version history ##

     version     Description
+    2.3.4+20200204  Revise README
     2.3.3+20190509  Improve display of action buttons for the trevellin theme 2.3.2+20190328  Minor bug fix
     2.3.1+20170625  Write to event log when a campaign is deleted